All Episodes

 We have released so many smoking guns, so much proof.

-I'm gonna run some tapes.
+I'm going to run some tapes.

-Screw this whole place.
+Screw this whole business.

-God, this country is totally out.
+God, this country's totally up.

-God almighty, let it all burn, then.
+God almighty, let it all burn then.

-We can't even admit aborting babies is murder, so we don't deserve to have power.
+I mean, we can't even admit aborting babies is murder, so we don't deserve to have power.

 jordan holmes